timfulker/musobuddy/replit.md

 # Overview
 MusoBuddy is a platform designed to centralize and automate administrative tasks for musicians, including bookings, contracts, and invoicing.
-Its primary purpose is to reduce administrative burdens, improve communication, and provide comprehensive tools for financial and logistical management within the music industry.
-The project aims to become a global standard for career management for independent musicians and small-to-medium music enterprises, thereby enhancing their market potential.
+It aims to reduce administrative burdens, improve communication, and provide comprehensive tools for financial and logistical management within the music industry.
+The project's ambition is to become a global standard for career management for independent musicians and small-to-medium music enterprises, reducing administrative burdens and improving communication.

 # User Preferences
 Preferred communication style: Simple, everyday language.